supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 > ### Summary
 > <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">Blue blocks</span> = actual sleep episodes
 > <span style="padding: 3px; background-color: aqua;">Aqua line</span> = 24 hour circadian sleep propensity.
 The peaks mean that you are more sleepy, and thus, a nap is good idea.
-If you remember, the <span style="padding: 3px; border: 2px solid red; border-image: none; background-color: cyan;">aqua dots</span> that we on
+If you remember, the <span style="padding: 3px; border: 2px solid red; border-image: none; background-color: cyan;">aqua dots</span> that we talked about in the [Re-compute circadian approximations](#re-compute-circadian-approximations) section above predicted the nap time.
+Now, the peak of if this <span style="padding: 3px; background-color: aqua;">aqua line</span> represents the